aricvs/nv-processor/README.md

 # nv-processor
-A Python script to convert a WhatsApp job posting group message log into a CSV with the postings
+A Python script to convert a WhatsApp job posting group message log into a CSV with the postings.

 Requires Pandas.